News Archives

 Buying a Food Company?
 An Ounce of Prevention is Worth a Pound of Cure

-While the desire to protect and build the bottom line is understandable, some of these ‘hot’ new companies and products can be lurking landmines.
-A recent New York Times article on ‘misleading’ lawsuits about package labels underscores the flurry of litigation by advocacy groups and consumer plaintiffs’ lawyers attacking companies for what they describe as a surge […]
+A recent New York Times article on ‘misleading’ lawsuits about package labels underscores the flurry of litigation by advocacy groups and consumer plaintiffs’ lawyers attacking companies for what they describe as a surge in deceptive marketing.
+Labeling lawsuits are not the only legal challenges facing food and beverage companies.
+They are challenged by mandatory recalls, […]

 Protect Your Company From Digital Assassination

 Six actions to make sure you’re ready when—not if—a cyberattack strikes.
 “Beginning today, all passwords must include sign language, thumb fingerprints, and animal noises,” read a sign in a corporate office I visited recently.
 Unfortunately, contemporary cyber challenges extend way beyond password protection.
-“Beginning today, all passwords must include sign language, thumb fingerprints, and animal […]
+Among the most costly and troublesome matters facing boards today are crises […]

 I watched market rumors spread across the NYSE trading floor for a decade.
 Now they’re moving at warp speed